Ant-Brain/EfficientWord-Net/README.md

 ## Change notes from 0.2.2 to v1.0.1
 ### New Model Addition Resnet_50_Arc_loss with huge improvements !!
-Trained a new model from scratch using a modified distilled dataset from MLCommons, used Arcloss logic instead of triplet loss logic
+Trained a new model from scratch using a modified distilled dataset from MLCommons, used Arcloss function instead of triplet loss function.

-The resultant model created is stored resnet_50_arcloss
+The resultant model created is stored resnet_50_arcloss.

-The newer model is show casing much better resilience towards background noise and requires fewer samples for good accuracy
+The newer model is show casing much better resilience towards background noise and requires fewer samples for good accuracy.

-Minor changes in the api flow to facilitate easy addition of newer models
+Minor changes in the api flow to facilitate easy addition of newer models.

-Newer model can handle a fixed window length of 1.5 seconds
+Newer model can handle a fixed window length of 1.5 seconds.

-The old model can still be accessed through first_iteration_siamese
+The old model can still be accessed through first_iteration_siamese.

 ## Change notes from v0.1.1 to 0.2.2
-major changes to replace complex friking logic of handling poly triggers per utterance into more simpler logic and more simpler api for programmers
+Major changes to replace complex friking logic of handling poly triggers per utterance into more simpler logic and more simpler api for programmers.

 Introduces breaking changes

 ## Limitations in Current model
-- trained on single words , hence may result in bizare behaviour on using phrases like "Hey xxx"
+- Trained on single words , hence may result in bizare behaviour on using phrases like "Hey xxx".
-- audio processing window limited to 1 sec.
-Hence will not work effectively for longer hotwords
+- Audio processing window limited to 1 sec.
+Hence will not work effectively for longer hotwords.

 ## FAQ :
 * **Hotword Perfomance is bad** : if you are having some issue like this , feel to ask the same in [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/4)
 * **Can it run on FPGAs like arduino?** : No , new model Resnet_50_Arcloss is too heavy to run on arduino (Roughly 88Mb) in size, soon we will add support of pruned versions of the model so that it can become light enough to run on tiny devices, for now it should be able to run in Raspberry pi like devices

 ## CONTRIBUTION:
-* If you have an ideas to make the project better, feel free to ping us in [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/3)
+* If you have an ideas to make the project better, feel free to ping us in [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/3).
 * The current [logmelcalc.tflite](/eff_word_net/logmelcalc.tflite) graph can convert only 1 audio frame to Log Mel Spectrogram at a time.
 It will be of a great help if tensorflow guru's outthere help us out with this.

 ## TODO :

 * Add audio file handler in streams.
 PR's are welcome.
-* Remove librosa requirement to encourage generating reference files directly in edge devices
+* Remove librosa requirement to encourage generating reference files directly in edge devices.
-* Add more detailed documentation explaining slider window concept
+* Add more detailed documentation explaining slider window concept.
-* Add model finetuning support
+* Add model finetuning support.
-* Add support for sparse and finegrained pruning where the resultant models could be used for finetuning (already working on the same)
+* Add support for sparse and finegrained pruning where the resultant models could be used for finetuning (already working on the same).

 ## SUPPORT US: